addisoncox/CTng/monitor/Readme.md

   If the monitor receives a valid sth from a logger or valid revocation information from a CA (both need to be in the form of a gossip object),
   this function will send the raw version of the gossip object to the gossiper, wait for gossip_wait_time, check updated local PoM database,
   if there is no PoM against the signer of this sth/revocation information, threshold sign this sth/revocation information and send it to the gossiper

-## Code Owners
-- types.go is written by Finn and Marcus
-- monitor_process.go is written by Jie, reviewed by Finn
-- `Queryloggers` and `QueryAuthorities` functions in monitor.go are written by Marcus, reviewed and edited by Finn
-- `AccuseEntity` and `Send_to_Gossiper` functions in monitor.go  are written by Jie, reviewed by Finn
-- `Check_entity_pom` `isLogger` and `IsAuthority` functions monitor.go are written by Jie, reviewed and edited by Finn
-- `PeriodicTasks` function in monitor.go is written by Finn
-##### Readme written by Jie